Girish Chandra Ghosh: Influence of Sri Ramakrishna

 Girish first met Sri Ramakrishna in the ancestral home of his neighbour Kalinath Bose.
-On 21 September 1884 Sri Ramakrishna went to watch Chaitanya Lila in the Star Theatre.
-It is said that Girish's first meeting with Sri Ramakrishna, was not very cordial.
+On 21 September 1884, Sri Ramakrishna went to watch Chaitanya Lila in the Star Theatre.
+It is said that Girish's first meeting with Sri Ramakrishna was not very cordial.
 He saw Sri Ramakrishna in divine ecstasy and thought it to be some kind of a trick.
-But later when Ramakrishna met him the Master told him that the incident was no trick and Girish was extremely surprised to find master reading his thought.
-Later when the Master went to visit his theatre he and Girish repeatedly went on exchanging salutes and ultimately Girish had to give up.
-Girish later said about this incident that in this Iron Age the best weapon is "pranamastra" or the "salute weapon" with which god kills His enemies.
+But later, when Ramakrishna met him, the Master told him that the incident was no trick and Girish was extremely surprised to find the master reading his thoughts.
+Later, when the Master went to visit his theatre, he and Girish repeatedly went on exchanging salutes, and ultimately Girish had to give up.
+Girish later said about this incident that in this Iron Age the best weapon is "pranamastra" or the "salute weapon" with which God kills His enemies.
 In his play Nasiram, Girish used much of the teachings of Sri Ramakrishna.
 There are many scenes in The Gospel of Sri Ramakrishna involving Girish and Sri Ramakrishna.
 Sri Ramakrishna went to watch several of his plays in Star Theatre.
 He also blessed Binodini Dasi, one of the lead actresses.

 Many of the followers of Sri Ramakrishna were shocked that Girish was held in such high regard by the Master.
 Girish was known to visit houses of prostitution, get falling-down drunk, and even curse Ramakrishna, yet he came to regard Ramakrishna as an Avatar.

-Power of Attorney
+Power of attorney

-After testing Sri Ramakrishna for years, seeking to find fault or hypocrisy, but finding none, Girish finally asks what spiritual practices to adopt.
+After testing Sri Ramakrishna for years, seeking to find fault or hypocrisy but finding none, Girish finally asks what spiritual practices to adopt.

 Ramakrishna answered, "Try and call on God three times a day."

 Girish says, "I'm sorry.
 I can't promise to.
 I may forget."

 Then the Master said, "Do it twice a day.
 Do it once."

 Girish, in dismay, "No, no, I can't promise anything."

-Finally, Ramakrishna says, "All right, then give me your Power of Attorney.
+Finally, Ramakrishna says, "All right, then give me your Power of attorney.
 I'll be responsible for you.
 Now you have no will at all.
 You will only say, 'I do whatever the Lord wills'.
 Don't ever say again, 'I will do this' or 'I will do that'.

 At first, he felt relieved, thinking he could go on doing whatever he liked.
 But slowly he came to realize that he had to be honest with himself and ask, is this something God wants me to do, or just my lower nature?